Amanda Burden

-Amanda Jay Mortimer Burden (née Mortimer; January 18, 1944) is a principal at Bloomberg Associates, an international consulting service founded by Michael Bloomberg as a philanthropic venture to help city governments improve the quality of life of their citizens.
-She was the director of the New York City Department of City Planning and chair of the City Planning Commission under Mayor Bloomberg from 2002 to 2013.
+Amanda Jay Mortimer Burden (née Mortimer; born January 18, 1944) is an American urban planner who is a Principal at Bloomberg Associates, an international consulting service founded by Michael Bloomberg as a philanthropic venture to help city governments improve the quality of life of their citizens.
+She was the Director of the New York City Department of City Planning and Chair of the City Planning Commission under Mayor Bloomberg from 2002 to 2013.

-She was a proponent of revitalizing Lower Manhattan, improving public access to the Brooklyn waterfronts, improving commuter rail into the city, and reconsidering rezoning plans.
-Burden was an important supporter and active contributor to the success of the project for public redevelopment of the High Line.
-She had a reputation of holding developers to stricter design standards than previous planning directors.
-As stated in a 2007 profile of Burden in The New York Times: "Whether walking up and down 368 blocks in Jamaica, Queens, to see which streets can accommodate 12-story buildings, or grabbing a tape measure from her desk to set the dimensions of seating in public plazas across the city, Ms. Burden is leaving an indelible legacy of how all five boroughs will look and feel for decades to come."

 Burden previously worked for the New York State Urban Development Corporation.
 She worked on Battery Park City from 1983 to 1990.
 She is also a member of the International Best Dressed List since 1996.

-Early life
+Early life and education

-Burden is the daughter of socialite Babe Paley (1915–1978) and her first husband, Stanley Grafton Mortimer Jr. (1913–1999), an heir to the Standard Oil fortune.
-She is a descendant of the first chief justice of the U.S. Supreme Court, John Jay, and a granddaughter of Dr. Harvey Cushing, the "Father of American Neurosurgery" and Pulitzer Prize winning author.
-She has a brother, Stanley Grafton Mortimer III; five half-siblings, William Cushing Paley, Kate Cushing Paley, Averell Mortimer, Jay Mortimer, and David Mortimer; and two step-siblings, Hilary Paley Califano and Jeffrey Paley.
+Burden is the daughter of socialite Babe Paley and her first husband, Stanley G. Mortimer Jr. (1913–1999), an heir to the Standard Oil fortune.
+She is a descendant of the first chief justice of the U.S. Supreme Court, John Jay, and a granddaughter of Dr. Harvey Cushing, the "Father of American Neurosurgery" and Pulitzer Prize-winning author.
 In 1947, her mother married William S. Paley, the son of a successful immigrant cigar entrepreneur who built a family acquisition into CBS.
-Her stepmother, Kathleen Harriman Mortimer (1917–2011), was a daughter of railroad heir and United States ambassador W. Averell Harriman.
+Her stepmother, Kathleen Harriman Mortimer, was a daughter of railroad heir and United States ambassador W. Averell Harriman.

 She graduated from the Westover School in Middlebury, Connecticut and attended Wellesley College until her marriage in 1964.
 She graduated from Sarah Lawrence College in 1976, with a concentration in environmental science.
 She later earned a Master of Urban Planning from Columbia University, writing an award-winning thesis about solid-waste management.